Last updated Mar. 5, 2023 by Peter Jakes

 If you’re using a vacuum cleaner, ensure it has no brushes (you’ll want to use your finger) and shuts off automatically when you pick up your records.

-The second step in the vinyl record selling process is organizing and grading your records.
-It is important to do this before you sell them, not after.
-You can use any system that works for you, but there are two main methods:
+The second step in the vinyl record-selling process is organizing and grading your records.
+Again, it is important to do this before you sell them, not after.
+Again, you can use any system that works for you, but there are two main methods:

 - Organize by genre (or genre-specific subgenres).
-Grade each individual record based on condition so that it can be easily found by customers looking for specific vinyl albums at your shop or online store.
+Grade each individual record based on condition so customers can easily find it for specific vinyl albums at your shop or online store.

 To make sure you’re getting the most money for your records, you’ll need to consider their demand.
-The more in-demand a record is, the more likely it’s going to be worth selling online.
+The more in-demand a record is, the more likely it will be worth selling online.